GoogleCloudPlatform/professional-services-data-validator/README.md

 In order to validate partitions concurrently, both the `--kube-completions` and `--config-dir` flags are required.
 The `--kube-completions` flag specifies that the validation is being run in indexed completion mode in Kubernetes or as multiple independent tasks in Cloud Run.
 The `--config-dir` flag will specify the directory with the YAML files to be executed in parallel.
 If you used `generate-table-partitions` to generate the YAMLs, this would be the directory where the partition files numbered `0000.yaml` to `<partition_num - 1>.yaml` are stored i.e (`my_config_dir/source_schema.source_table/`)

 In order to run DVT in a container, you have to build a Docker image - [see instructions here](https://github.com/GoogleCloudPlatform/professional-services-data-validator/tree/develop/samples/docker#readme).
-You will also need to set the `PSO_DV_CONFIG_HOME` environment variable to point to a GCS prefix where the connection configuration files are stored.
+You will also need to set the `PSO_DV_CONN_HOME` environment variable to point to a GCS directory where the connection configuration files are stored.
 In Cloud Run you can use the option `--set-env-vars` or `--update-env-vars` to pass [the environment variable](https://cloud.google.com/run/docs/configuring/services/environment-variables#setting).
 We recommend that you use the `bq-result-handler` to save your validation results to BigQuery.

 The Cloud Run and Kubernetes pods must run in a network with access to the database servers.
 Every Cloud Run job is associated with a [service account](https://cloud.google.com/run/docs/securing/service-identity).
 You need to ensure that this service account has access to Google Cloud Storage (to read connection configuration and YAML files) and BigQuery (to publish results).
 If you are using Kubernetes, you will need to use a service account with the same privileges as mentioned for Cloud Run.
 In Kubernetes, you will need to set up [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) so the DVT container can impersonate the service account.